 Grace Al-Zoughbi (London School of Theology, PhD 2022 in Theological Education)

 Grace grew up in the West Bank, where Christians face pressure from both the Israeli government and the Muslim majority.
-Few Palestinian Christians are able to pursue theological education.
-Even fewer among this group are women.
 Familiar with the challenges facing women in theological education, Grace is designing culturally adept educational systems to support women biblical scholars and theologians throughout the Middle East.
 This past year, Grace presented two papers from her work at international scholarly conferences, and she published one in the Asia Theological Association Journal.
 Please pray for her and her husband.

-Judy Wang’ombe (Africa International University, PhD 2018 in Islamic Intercultural Studies)
+Judy (Africa International University, PhD 2018 in Islamic Intercultural Studies)

 Sara Afshari (University of Edinburgh, PhD 2017 in World Christianity)